 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about agomelatine, and will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take agomelatine exactly as your doctor tells you to.
 The usual dose is one tablet daily.
 This may be increased in some people to two tablets daily (taken together) after a couple of weeks.
 You should take the tablets at bedtime.
 The tablets can be taken either with or without food.

 - If you forget to take a dose, do not worry, just take the next dose when it is due.

 Getting the most from your treatment

-- It can take a week or two after starting these tablets before the effect begins to build up, and maybe even longer before you feel the full benefit.
+- It can take a week or two after starting the tablets before the effect begins to build up, and maybe a few weeks longer before you feel the full benefit from the treatment.
 Do not stop taking agomelatine after a few days, thinking it is not helping.